daandouwe/chart-parser/README.md

 Parsing the entire development set in parallel with 8 processes (for my quad-core machine) takes around 15 minutes.

 ## Accuracy
-The Markovized CNF gives these results on the development set:
+The Markovized CNF gives these results on the test set:
 ```
 === Summary ===